BNP and NT-proBNP

 When is it ordered?

-A BNP or NT-proBNP test may be ordered in a doctor's office when a person has signs and symptoms that could be due to heart failure.
+A BNP or NT-proBNP test may be ordered in a healthcare practitioner’s office when you have signs and symptoms that could be due to heart failure.
 These may include:

 - Difficulty breathing, shortness of breath

 - Swelling in the feet, ankles, legs, abdomen

 Testing may be done in the emergency room or in a hospital bed when you are in crisis and/or have symptoms that could be due to heart failure and healthcare practitioners need to quickly distinguish whether you are suffering from heart failure or some other medical problem.